HelmchenLabSoftware/Cascade/README.md

 >Good question!
 We think that providing spike times instead of spike rates or spiking probabilities is misleading, since it suggests a false precision and certainty of the spiking estimates.
 In addition, we found (**Fig. S11** in the [preprint](https://www.biorxiv.org/content/10.1101/2020.08.31.272450v1)) that single-spike precision could not achieved with any of the ground truth datasets.
 >
 >However, for some cases, discrete spikes still might be a good approach.
-We provide a Python function that converts the spiking probability into discrete spikes (**[demo](https://github.com/HelmchenLabSoftware/Cascade/blob/master/Demo%20scripts/Demo_discrete_spikes.py)** on Github).
+We provide a Python function that converts the spiking probability into the most likely underlying discrete spikes (**[demo](https://github.com/HelmchenLabSoftware/Cascade/blob/master/Demo%20scripts/Demo_discrete_spikes.py)** on Github).

 #### Why are the first and last datapoints of the predictions NaNs?